The See of Things

 I rolled my eyes at the attention he was commanding.

-“A babe,” she repeated, not as if some contagious condition, but a royal title, and with her call, my little brother curled up his fist, sucked on it, before grabbing her nose with wet fingers.
+At her voice, my little brother curled up his fist, sucked on it, before grabbing her nose with wet fingers.

 “I care,” I relented, getting her meaning and now a bit worried that if he did know something…something, some day, I might need to know too…he might not tell me if I didn’t mind what she said.